nyurik/kibana-vega-vis/README.md

      ...
 ```

+The `"%timefilter%"` can also be used to specify a single min or max value.
+As shown above, the date_histogram's `extended_bounds` can be set with two values - min and max.
+Instead of hardcoding a value, you may use `"min": {"%timefilter%": "min"}`, which will be replaced with the begining of the current time range.
+The `shift` and `unit` values are also supported.
+The `"interval"` can also be set dynamically, depending on the currently picked range: `"interval": {"%autointerval%": 10}` will try to get about 10-15 datapoints (buckets).

 # Vega vs VegaLite
 VegaLite is a simplified version of Vega, useful to quickly get started, but has a number of limitations.
 VegaLite is automatically converted into Vega before rendering.
 Compare [logstash-simple_line-vega](public/examples/logstash/logstash-simple_line-vega.json) and [logstash-simple_line-vegalite](public/examples/logstash/logstash-simple_line-vegalite.json) (both use the same ElasticSearch logstash data).
 You may use [this editor](https://vega.github.io/editor/) to convert VegaLite into Vega.